Skip to main content

 2. random: built-in module for random numbers and choices

-The random module provides functions for generating random numbers and selecting random elements from a list.
+The random module provides tools for generating random numbers and selecting items randomly from lists.

 random Module